 Masking is optional in most public settings.
 There are many reasons someone may choose to mask, and it remains an effective tool to help reduce spread of COVID and similar respiratory illness.

-Though local health jurisdictions have the authority to put in place mask requirements at the county level, the Snohomish Health District is aligning with the statewide rules and is not currently putting more strict masking requirements in place for Snohomish County
+Though local health jurisdictions have the authority to put in place mask requirements at the county level, the Snohomish County Health Department is aligning with the statewide rules and is not currently putting more strict masking requirements in place for Snohomish County.

-- If someone who was COVID-positive is returning to work, school or other public settings after a 5-day isolation period, they must wear a well-fitting mask for days 6-10 after their symptom onset or positive test result.
+- if someone who was COVID-positive is returning to work, school or other public settings after a 5-day isolation period, that person should wear a well-fitting mask for days 6-10 after their symptom onset or positive test result.

-- Anyone who has been exposed to someone with COVID-19 must continue to wear a mask when around others for the full 10 days after exposure.
+- Anyone who has been exposed to someone with COVID-19 should wear a mask when around others for the full 10 days after exposure.

 - Private businesses and organizations can also require or request patrons and staff to mask up.
 Please respect the rules of the space you’re in.

-- people remain vigilant and flexible for future times when it may become advisable to resume universal use to protect ourselves, others, the healthcare system and other essential societal functions.
+We encourage people to remain vigilant and flexible for future times when it may become advisable for everyone to mask up to protect ourselves, others, the healthcare system and other essential societal functions.